 - LSE has rooftop gardens for LSE students and staff to get involved with growing food.
 Find out more here.

-- LSE has five beehives, including an observation beehive.
-Find out more here, check out the LSE Bees blog and follow @LSEbees on Twitter.
+- LSE has three beehives, including an observation beehive.
+Check out the LSE Bees blog, follow them on Twitter or visit their page.